MehmetMHY/algorithm-challenges/L-System/README.md

 # Simple 2D L-System Python Implmentation

 ## About:
-- I always wanted to implment an L-System, so I did it.
+- I always wanted to implment an L-System, so I did.
 - To learn more about L-Systems, please check out the wikipedia link in the sources section.
 - This project consists of the following files:
 	- draw.py : class with function which does all the L-System drawing using turtle.